rust-lang/rfcs/text/0000-eager-macro-expansion.md

 This interaction works the other way as well: for example, if a proc macro wants to access span information, it does so by sending a request to the compiler.
-This RFC adds the `ExpansionBuilder` API as a way to construct a new kind of request to the compiler - namely, a request to expand macro invocations in a token stream.
+This RFC adds the `ExpansionBuilder` API as a way to construct a new kind of request to the compiler -- a request to expand macro invocations in a token stream.

 ## Why is expansion aysnchronous?